HoutanGh/network_projects/inventory_compliance/README.md

+### Router does not have CLI, can't ssh.
+Abandoning.

 1. Discovery / Collection
 - Connect to NSO to get list of devices
+    - Cisco is paid, lookings at Ansible
 - retrieve config details
 2. Data Storage
 - MongoDB